pkardas/notes/books/pragmatic-programmer.md

 Keeping your code shy - having it deal with things it directly knows about, will help keep you applications decoupled, and that will make them more amenable to change.

-Publish/Subscribe generalizes the observed pattern, at the same time solving the problems of coupling and performance.
+Publish/Subscribe generalizes the observer pattern, at the same time solving the problems of coupling and performance.

 Streams let us treat events as if they were a collection of data.
 It's as if we had a list of events, which got longer when new events arrive.
 We can treat streams like any other collection (manipulate, filter, combine).